cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 Bypass the domain clock signals:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- APB PLL is working to generate output clock signals by above method.
-- if the BYPASS bitfield is set to '1' then all the domain output clock signals are driven by the ref_clk_i.
+if the BYPASS bitfield is set to '1' then all the domain output clock signals are driven by the ref_clk_i.

 Reset the APB PLL:
 ~~~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- APB PLL is working to generate output clock signals by above method.
-- APB PLL can be resetted in the following 3 ways:

-   - RESET bitfield in the CSR REG_CTL is '1'
+FW can issue a reset request to the APB PLL by writing 1 at the RESET bitfield in the CSR REG_CTL
-   - HRESETn pin is low.
-   - rst_ni is low.
-- Once the APB PLL is resetted then no output clocks are generated.